Wingie/risk_using_llms/src/ch29-black-box-testing.md

 By implementing these multi-faceted solutions, organizations can address the challenges of maintaining black box testing principles in the LLM era.
 These approaches allow teams to benefit from the productivity advantages of LLMs while preserving the critical independence that makes testing effective.

+---

 ## Future Outlook

+*Analyzing the evolution of LLM capabilities, emerging research directions, and the changing landscape of software testing in the age of AI.*

 As we look toward the future of black box testing in the age of LLMs, several key trends and developments are likely to shape how this challenge evolves and is addressed.
 Understanding these potential futures can help organizations prepare strategically rather than merely reacting to immediate challenges.